Churches of Chiloé (Chile) (C 971)

 For details, see page http://whc.unesco.org/en/list/971/assistance/

 Previous monitoring missions

 December 2013: Joint World Heritage Centre/ICOMOS reactive monitoring mission

 Factors affecting the property identified in previous reports

 - Insufficient delimitation of boundaries

 - Construction of a shopping mall in the vicinity of the Castro Church

 Illustrative material see page http://whc.unesco.org/en/list/971/

-On 9 February 2015, the State Party submitted a state of conservation report, a summary of which is available at https://whc.unesco.org/en/list/971/documents/.
+A World Heritage Centre/ICOMOS reactive monitoring mission visited the property in December 2013.
+Subsequently, the State Party submitted a state of conservation report in February 2014.
+Both reports are available at https://whc.unesco.org/en/list/971/documents.
 Implementation of actions is reported as follows: